Leon-Focker/MetreFiddler/README.md

 Precompiled binaries can be found in the [Releases tab](https://github.com/Leon-Focker/MetreFiddler/releases/)

+On macOS you may need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) to be able to use this plugin.

 After installing [Rust](https://rustup.rs/), you can compile MetreFiddler yourself with this command:

 ```shell